chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-09-26-panelist-at-vut-indie-days-co-located-with-c-o-pop-xoxo.md

   - c/o pop convention
   - VUT Indie days
 ---
-I am happy to announce that I will be part of this year's online edition of VUT Indie Days 2020, co-located with <a href="https://c-o-pop.de/en/xoxo" rel="noopener noreferrer" target="_blank">c/o pop xoxo</a>.
-I will join the panel on <a href="https://c-o-pop.de/en/xoxo/program/vut-indie-days-koeln:-gender-biases-and-discrimination-in-ai-|-en-talk" rel="noopener noreferrer" target="_blank">Gender biases and discrimination in AI</a>.
+I am happy to announce that I will be part of this year's online edition of VUT Indie Days 2020, co-located with [c/o pop xoxo](https://c-o-pop.de/en/xoxo).
+I will join the panel on [Gender biases and discrimination in AI](https://c-o-pop.de/en/xoxo/program/vut-indie-days-koeln:-gender-biases-and-discrimination-in-ai-|-en-talk).

 {{< tweet user="copopconvention" id="1308348060779581440" >}}